nch-igm/AutoFilter/README.md

 <br>

 #### You say AutoFilter trains on all the features in a VCF.
-Won't some of these features just amount to meaningless noise that impairs accuracy?
+Won't some of these features just be meaningless noise that impairs accuracy?
 This is another problem that is largely obviated by the gradient-boosted tree architecture, which focuses on important features and ignores the uninformative ones.
 In our experience, feature-pruning an xgboost model does not lead to significant gains in accuracy.
 Regardless, AutoFilter achieves solid performance even when all features are included.